khoulihan/micropython-tmp102/README.md

 By default, the temperature will be updated at 4Hz.
-The rate of updates can be set to one of four frequencies by setting the conversion_rate property, or by passing a conversion_rate named argument to the constructor:
+The rate of updates can be set to one of four frequencies by setting the conversion_rate property, or by passing a conversion_rate named argument to the constructor.
+The *conversionrate* module must be imported to enable this functionality:

+    from tmp102 import Tmp102
+    import tmp102.conversionrate
     sensor = Tmp102(
         bus,
         0x48,